Spectral density of correlated random matrices and nonmonotonic stability in hetero-associative memory networks: SUPPLEMENTAL MATERIALS

 Here, we performed a change of variables $x\to (x-\mu)/(1-\tau^2)$ in the second line, defined $a=(1-\tau^2)/(2\tau)$, $b=k/(2\tau)$, and $c=b/{\sqrt{a^2+1}}$ in the third line, and introduced an angular variable $t_0$ defined by $\cos{t_0}=a/\sqrt{a^2+1}$ with the substitution $x=\sin(t\pm t_0)$ in the fourth line.
 In the last line, we also applied an additional variable transformation by introducing $u=\tan(t/2)$ and $T_0=\frac{\tan(t_0/2)+1}{\tan(t_0/2)-1}$.
 By applying the partial fraction decomposition and using the identity $\tan^{-1}{x}+\tan^{-1}{\frac{1}{x}}=\operatorname{sign}(x)\frac{\pi}{2}$, we arrive at

 which is the desired result.

-\subsection{Convergence of the derived spectrum density to the Marchenko--Pastur law and the elliptic law}
+\subsection{Convergence of the derived spectrum density to the Marchenko–Pastur law and the elliptic law}

-In this subsection, we confirm that the Marchenko--Pastur law and the elliptic law are recovered as special cases of the spectrum density function (Eq.~\eqref{rho_supple}, or Eq.~(9) in the main text).
+In this section, we confirm that the Marchenko–Pastur law and the elliptic law are recovered as special cases of the spectrum density function (Eq.~\eqref{rho_supple}, or Eq.~(9) in the main text).

-We first consider the limit $\tau \to 1$.
-In this case, the matrices $U$ and $V$ become identical, and the eigenvalue distribution is expected to converge to the Marchenko--Pastur law.
-Indeed, when $x \in [a_-,\ a_+]$, we obtain
+We first consider the limit $\tau\to 1$, where the matrix $J$ becomes symmetric because $U=V$.
+In this case, the elliptical region shaping the bulk density collapses onto the real axis, and integrating Eq.~\eqref{rho_supple} over $y$ recovers the Marchenko–Pastur law.
+We define $\alpha_+$ and $\alpha_-$ as the right and left edges of the ellipse in the limit $\tau\to 1$, which are given by $a_{\pm}=(\beta\pm1)^2/\beta$.
+When $x \in [a_-,\ a_+]$, we obtain

 Here, we used Eq.~\eqref{y} in the first line, and applied a Taylor expansion in the second line, noting that $Y$ becomes small in the limit $\tau \to 1$.
-Combining this with the fact that $\rho_b = 0$ for $x \notin [a_-, a_+]$, this result reproduces the Marchenko--Pastur law:
+Combining this with the fact that $\rho_b = 0$ for $x \notin [a_-, a_+]$, this result reproduces the Marchenko–Pastur law: